-- ✓ Prepare for this type of test by creating flashcards: writing key terms, dates, or concepts on the front and the definition, event, or explanations on the back. - ✓ Try to anticipate questions that will be asked on the test and prepare for them.
-Usually what the instructor emphasizes in class will be on the test. - ✓ Try not to leave an answer blank.
-Show your work/write down your thoughts even if you do not get the exact answer, partial credit can sometimes be awarded. - ✓ If you do not know the answer, come back to it after you finish the rest of the test and make an educated guess.
+- ✓ Use flashcards, writing the key terms, dates and concepts on the front and the definition, event, and explanations on the back. - ✓ Try to anticipate questions that will be asked on the test and prepare for them.
+Usually what your instructor emphasizes in class will be on the test. - ✓ Try not to leave an answer blank.
+Show your work/write down your thoughts, even if you don't get the exact answer, partial credit is usually awarded. - ✓ If you don't know the answer, come back to it after you finish the rest of the test and make an educated guess.
 Other parts of the test may give you clues to what the answer may be. - \checkmark If you can think of more than one answer for a question, ask the instructor what to do. - ✓ Read the question carefully and make sure that you answer everything that it asks for.
 Some short answer questions have multiple parts.